Nikoloz Basilashvili: 2023–2025: Hiatus, back to Majors, Masters and top 100

 Basilashvili started his 2023 season at the Maharashtra Open.
 He lost in the first round to Marco Cecchinato.
 At the Adelaide International 2, he retired during his first round of qualifying match against Mikael Ymer.
 At the Australian Open, he lost in the first round to eighth seed and world No. 9, Taylor Fritz, in four sets.

 At the 2023 Open Sud de France, Basilashvili was defeated in the second round by Grégoire Barrère.
 In Rotterdam, he lost in the final round of qualifying to Constant Lestienne.
 At the Qatar ExxonMobil Open, he fell in the final round of qualifying to Liam Broady.
 However, he entered the main draw as a lucky loser.
 Despite being the 2021 champion and the finalist the previous year, he lost in the first round to French qualifier Alexandre Müller.
 Due to not defending his runner-up points, his ranking fell from No. 84 to No. 113 out of the top 100 on 20 February 2023.
 In the next three months, he further fell another 100 positions out of the top 200 following the 2023 Italian Open where he retired in the first round of qualifying, due to injury issues.

 On 15 October 2023, he came back to the ATP Challenger Tour at the 2023 Hamburg Ladies & Gents Cup, where he lost in the first round.

 In March 2024, ranked No. 1086, at the 2024 Murcia Open, he reached his seventh Challenger final as a qualifier and moved 500 positions up in the rankings in the top 550 on 1 April 2024.

 He won his sixth Challenger title in Seoul defeating top seed Taro Daniel and returned to the top 250 at world No. 215 on 4 November 2024.

 In January 2025, Basilashvili qualified for the 2025 Australian Open after missing the 2024 edition.
 In March 2025, he qualified for the first Sunshine Double tournament, the 2025 Indian Wells, where he was a former finalist, returning to the Masters 1000 level after a two years' absence.

 In May 2025, Basilashvili reached his first final of the season at the 2025 BNP Paribas Primrose Bordeaux defeating Tallon Griekspoor.
-Next, Basilashvili qualified for the 2025 French Open and for the 2025 Wimbledon Championships, where he defeated former semifinalist and world No. 7 Lorenzo Musetti, after an absence in the main draw at both Grand Slams since 2023.
+Next, Basilashvili qualified for the 2025 French Open and for the 2025 Wimbledon Championships, where he defeated former semifinalist and world No. 7 Lorenzo Musetti, after a two-year absence in the main draw at both Grand Slams.

+2026: First Masters fourth round since 2021, Top 10 win

+At the 2026 Italian Open where he qualified for the main draw, Basilashvili reached the third round of a Masters 1000 since 2022 Indian Wells, with a win over fifth seed Ben Shelton.
+Next he reached the fourth round of a Masters for the first time since he was a finalist in 2021 Indian Wells, defeating 30th seed Brandon Nakashima.